 But speaking of Afros, Michelle may have had good reason to not want to go there.
 Remember the cartoon in the New Yorker that was drawn of her and Barack...she was sporting an Afro, holding a machine gun with bullets sprawled across her chest and Barack wore a kufi and a dashiki.
 The cartoonist who drew that image explained that he was trying to show how irrational people were acting about the Obamas by painting a ridiculous image that spoke to the very fears people held about what it would be like if the Obamas made it to the White House.
 Even with that good intention from the cartoonist, that image stuck.
 It struck a chord especially with Black women who have been called an ‘angry Black woman’.

 You can’t get no angrier than toting a machine gun.
-But notice, the Afro was chosen to underscore her angriness, her protest, her resistance.
+But notice, the Afro was chosen to underscore her anger, her protest, her resistance.
 It wouldn’t have come off the same if she had her straight tresses flowing in the wind.
 He wanted to make a point so therefore he used the image of an Afro.
-So yes, I get itNe…there were some real things to consider coming into the White House as the first Black family…ever!
-I can imagine that Michelle had many battles in which she had to decide which ones to fight and which ones to let go.
-I imagine that choosing to wear her natural hair was a one of the battles she felt she could let go of…at the time.
-I would say that Michelle Obama is and arguably always will be the epitome of intelligence, grace, humility and sister girl realness…aka BlackGirlMagic!
+So yes, I understand…there were some real things to consider coming into the White House as the first Black family…ever!
+I can imagine that Michelle faced many battles in which she had to decide which ones to fight and which ones to let go.
+I imagine that choosing to wear her natural hair was one of the battles she felt she could let go of…at the time.
+I would say that Michelle Obama is, and arguably always will be, the epitome of intelligence, grace, humility and sista girl realness…aka BlackGirlMagic!
 I think as with anything, change is a process and we arrive in stages …I am fully convinced that Michelle and her time in the White House has moved the needle forward in many ways and her impact will be felt for generations to come.

 Sadly, in this country, natural hair is political and as much as we hate to admit it, we aren’t able to get away from it that easily.
-Michelle Obama not being free enough to wear her hair as it naturally grows out of her head speaks to the complexities of being a black woman in America.
+Michelle Obama not being free enough to wear her hair as it naturally grows out of her head speaks to the complexities of being a Black woman in America.
 According to an interview Oprah conducted with Michelle about her newly released novel, Becoming, the Obamas were under an enormous amount of pressure being the first, First Black Family.
 These instances leaves me wondering how do we decide on what we take a stand on.
-Think about the pressure we feel as women when we decide to return to our natural hair, the questions of whether we will be accepted by our peers, our loved ones, or coworkers, and the world in general.
-All of these questions are normal as we know that society deems straight hair as the standard of beauty, so much so that we have internalized these beliefs that have turned into hate and shame of our hair and we’ve told ourselves that our hair isn’t good enough, beautiful enough or just enough period.
-We, however, had the luxury of not being known by almost every human being in the world.
-That pang of not being sure how our twist out will turn out in the morning would maybe be seen by only a few people in the office but what if you were expected to give a speech in front of thousands of people and potentially be on the news, and have articles written about your hairstyle and published pictures…oh gosh.
-Multiply all the potential worries and pressures we feel as everyday citizens by hundreds of millions and I can begin to understand what Michelle Obama must have been struggling with.
-If I think about it that way I can empathize…I’ve been there, we’ve all been there.
+Think about the pressure we feel as women when we decide to return to our natural hair, the questions of whether we will be accepted by our peers, our loved ones, our coworkers, and the world in general.
+All of these questions are normal as we know that society deems straight hair as the standard of beauty.
+So much so that we have internalized these beliefs that have turned into hate and shame of our hair and we’ve told ourselves that our hair isn’t good enough, beautiful enough or just enough period.
+We, however, also had the luxury of not being known by almost every human being in the world.
+Imagine the feeling of your not so bomb twist-out being seen by your co-workers versus giving a speech in front of thousands of people!
+Multiply all the potential worries and pressures we feel as everyday citizens by a thousand and I can begin to understand what Michelle Obama may have been struggling with.
+If I think about it that way I can empathize…I’ve been there.
+We’ve all been there.
 There does come a point when the shift happens…and it will happen.
 For some it’s circumstances, for others its timing, but the common thread is a shift in our own mindset that challenges what we used to believe.

 At this moment in time, Michelle Obama has been out of the White House for 2 years now and have been in the media campaigning and now promoting her new book.
 For all intents and purposes she still could have chosen to wear her hair straight on this Essence cover and no one would have blinked (except maybe me..lol).
 But the point is she didn’t have to.
 Michelle doesn’t have to prove anything to anyone…I would like to think that she made this decision for her.
 Just like the hundreds of thousands of women who have made the decision to wear their hair in its natural state despite what is at stake.
-Judgment, ridicule, stares, comments, people trying to touch it….its a lot and its a cost we pay for being our authentic selves.
-We come to that decision because its important and it is our right for us to be our true selves.
-Everyone else gets to although its more difficult in this society for some more than others but that’s where resistance comes in.
-Resistance is what is necessary.
-Anyone who wears their natural hair isn’t more Black than anyone else.
-They are, though, expressing physically an ideal and ideology that is in opposition with the status quo and for that they all get kudos from me and the world.
-They are the ones that sparked this natural hair movement.
-They are the ones that are keeping it going and inspiring conversations, creating new images, and more importantly being a living example for Black and brown girl to see themselves which makes it easier for that mind shift to take place in them too.
-As long as this standard of straight hair exists there will be resistance.
+Judgment, ridicule, stares, comments, people trying to touch it….it's a lot and it's a cost we pay for being our authentic selves.
+We come to that decision because it's i